1928 United States presidential election in New York: Analysis

 Key to Smith's strength in New York State was his sweep of the five massively populated boroughs of New York City.
 A New York City native, Smith took over 60% of the vote in Manhattan and the Bronx, and also won majorities in Brooklyn, Queens, and Staten Island.
 Up to this point, 1928 was the strongest victory ever for a Democrat in the city.
 Smith, a Roman Catholic of Irish, Italian, and German immigrant heritage, held special appeal to Catholic and ethnic immigrant communities that populated cities like New York and Boston.
 The first Catholic to be nominated on a major-party ticket, Smith's Catholicism would severely weaken his candidacy in many rural parts of the country, especially in the South, but would prove an asset in appealing to voters in New York.
 The urban, ethnic coalition that delivered New York City to Al Smith would prove to be a harbinger of long-term realignment of both the city and the state toward the Democratic Party.
 1928 began a Democratic winning streak in New York City that has never been broken since, as New York City would be solidified as one of the most Democratic cities in the United States, and a major obstacle to overcome for any Republican seeking to compete in New York State.
 1928 also turned the state capital of Albany, which had previously been a Republican city, into a Democratic bastion in upstate New York.
 This was the first time Democrats swept all five boroughs of New York City, which would also occur in 1932 and 1936.
+Albany and Rensselaer counties voted Democratic for the first time since 1892, Clinton County since 1864, and Franklin County since 1856.

 Hoover, for his part, was able to hold on to New York State's electoral votes in 1928 by sweeping much of traditionally staunchly Republican upstate New York and Long Island, where efforts from Hoover's future successor Franklin D. Roosevelt could not swing dry, Protestant Yankee voters to Smith.
 In addition, the turnout and vote number margins were not yet there in New York City in 1928 to overcome Republican dominance in the rest of the state.
 In 1932, Franklin D. Roosevelt would build on Smith's coalition to flip New York State into the Democratic column, winning the state with virtually the same county map as Smith, but with stronger vote number margins and turnout.
-After 1928, New York state would not vote Republican again until 1948.
+After 1928, New York State would not vote Republican again until 1948.